Category Archives: 2015 Films

 Two slight knocks to the film- James’s best friend Nick is gay (and black), but despite their different sexual orientations, they are the closest of friends.
 While this aspect reaps heaps of praise for being incorporated into the film, we know very little about Nick, his family, or his inner feelings.

 James’s new girlfriend Jayne is also a mystery.
-She is significantly younger, is dutiful, but what are her motivations?
+She is significantly younger, and is dutiful, but what are her motivations?

-A very slight criticism.
+A slight criticism.

-A film such as James White is purely character-driven and must be enormously rewarding for actors to play these two raw characters.
-A downer, to be sure, and too painful for anyone dealing with a loved one suffering from cancer, but a fantastic journey into the world of wonderful acting and dynamic screenwriting.
+A film such as James White (2015) is purely character-driven and must be enormously rewarding for actors to play these two raw characters.

 Independent Spirit Award Nominations: Best Male Lead-Christopher Abbott, Best Supporting Female-Cynthia Nixon, Best First Feature